 “I’m only buying for the two of us now, so I won’t get quite so much,” I say to John at the beginning of every trip.
 He stays quiet!
 Smart man!

-With it being July the variety is impressive.
-This last trip I got broccoli and kohlrabi, carrots and green beans, tomatoes and peppers, cucumber and the most vivid yellow zucchini, some spinach (for the dogs) and a lovely Romain lettuce.
+With it being August the variety is impressive.
+This last trip I got broccoli and kohlrabi, carrots and green beans, tomatoes and peppers, cucumber and the most vivid yellow zucchini, some spinach (for the dogs) and a lovely Romaine lettuce.
 Last night I made up a delicious stir fry with a bit of every veggie I purchased liberally sprinkled with fresh peas.
 Tonight, it will be a zucchini noodle dish with roasted tomatoes and peppers, olive oil, sweet balsamic vinegar and dried herbs from my spring garden.
 I may just add a hint of Sunshine Feta from Qualicum Cheeseworks.

 Simple, but delicious!!!
 Why not try some?
 Use as a side dish or main entree.